-AFI 90-301 defines reprisal as follows: "taking or threatening to take an unfavorable personnel action or withholding or threatening to withhold a favorable personnel action on a military member for making or preparing a protected disclosure."
+AFI 90-301 defines reprisal as follows: "taking or threatening to take an unfavorable personnel action or withholding or threatening to withhold a favorable personnel action on a military member for making or preparing or being perceived as making or preparing to make a protected disclosure."
 In addition, AFI 90-301 provides a four-question test for use in determining if reprisal has occurred called the "Acid Test."
 Hereafter, the four-part "Acid Test" is applied for the purposes of analysis.

-I. Did the military member make or prepare a communication protected by statute, DoD Directive, or AFI 90-301?
+I. Did the military member make or prepare to make a communication protected by statute, DoD Directive, or AFI 90-301?
 Yes.

 Lt Col Boomer testified SSgt Fright and TSgt David L. Truthspeaker, Information Manager, 77 ALS, KRAFB, OH, made the protected communication together when they informed him of MSgt Wrong's alleged misuse of a government computer (Section III, Tab D-10, p.
 2).
 In addition, both SSgt Fright and TSgt Truthspeaker testified as to the protected disclosure (Section III, Tabs D-1, p.
 1; D-13, p.
 1).
-Lt Col Boomer is in SSgt Fright's chain of command and is designated to receive protected communications per AFI 90-301, paragraph 3.16.
+Lt Col Boomer is in SSgt Fright's chain of command and therefore is a person designated to receive protected communications per AFI 90-301, paragraph 6.3.2.